adongu/Herodotus/README.md

 #Herodotus

 A lightweight Ruby ORM inspired by ActiveRecords from Ruby on Rails.
-Herodotus converts tables in Sqlite3 dtatbase into Herodotus::SQLObject class
+Herodotus converts tables in Sqlite3 database into Herodotus::SQLObject class

 Herodotus can perform core CRUD methods with associations.